 Both in and out of character.
 He defended the ROH World Championship for three months with a separated shoulder just so that he could finish the build to Homicide's championship win.

-Wrestling with a broken eye socket.
+Wrestling with an eye socket broken by Takeshi Morishima.
 And not just a broken eye socket, a detached retina.

 Gave up meat-eating so he could continue wrestling with his weak immune system shortly before even arriving in WWE.

 Part of the reason Triple H seemingly respected Bryan was that no matter how much crap he and The Authority put Bryan through since Summerslam 2013, Bryan's rallied against them and stood tall regardless of the innumerable setbacks he's been dealt.

 Sara Del Rey, who was trained by him.
 They use some of the same moves (Le Bell Lock, Royal Butterfly), and have used the same entrance music ("The Final Countdown", "Ride of the Valkyries")

 His one-time on-screen girlfriend AJ Lee.
 Both considered very much members of geek culture, both fairly easily among the smaller yet more talented of their peers, both with at least a decent amount of indy success in their time pre-WWE.